Congruences of Eisenstein series of level $\Gamma_1(N)$ via Dieudonn\'e theory of formal groups

 \subsection{Notations and conventions}

-\begin{itemize} \item Denote the \Teichmuller character by the Greek letter $\omega$ and denote the sheaf of invariant differentials on various stacks by the boldface version of the same Greek letter $\bfomega$. \item $\Cp$ is the analytic completion of $\overline{\Qp}$, the algebraic closure of the rational $p$-adics. \item We write $\underline{G}$ for the constant $G$-group scheme. \item $\Gmh$ is the multiplicative formal groups, respectively. $\Gah$ is the additive formal groups. $\mu_N$ and $\alpha_N$ are finite subgroup schemes of $\Gmh$ and $\Gah$ of rank $N$, respectively. \item By a height $1$ or slope $1$ formal group $\Gh$, we mean $\Gh$ is \'etale locally isomorphic $\Gmh^{\oplus d}$, where $d$ is the dimension of $\Gh$. \item Let $M$ be a $G$-representation in an $R$-modules and $\chi: G\to R^\x$ be a character.
+\begin{itemize} \item Denote the \Teichmuller character by the Greek letter $\omega$ and denote the sheaf of invariant differentials on various stacks by the boldface version of the same Greek letter $\bfomega$. \item Write $\Cp$ for the analytic completion of $\overline{\Qp}$, the algebraic closure of the rational $p$-adics. \item Write $\underline{G}$ for the constant $G$-group scheme. \item Write $\Gah$ and $\Gmh$ for the additive and multiplicative formal groups, respectively.
+Denote by $\mu_N$ the $N$-torsion subgroup scheme of $\Gmh$, and by $\alpha_p$ the kernel of the $p$-th power isogeny of $\Gah$ over an $\Fp$-algebra. \item By a height $1$ or slope $1$ formal group $\Gh$, we mean $\Gh$ is \'etale locally isomorphic $\Gmh^{\oplus d}$, where $d$ is the dimension of $\Gh$. \item Let $M$ be a $G$-representation in an $R$-modules and $\chi\colon G\to R^\x$ be a character.
 We write $M^\chi$ for the $\chi$-eigensubspace of $M$. \item We will suppress the $\Zp$ in $M \otimes_{\Zp} N$ when $M$ and $N$ are both $\Zp$-modules. \item Let $\chi$ be a Dirichlet character of conductor $N$.
 Write $N=p^vN'$, where $p\nmid N'$.
 Then there is a unique decomposition $\chi=\chi_p\chi'$, where the conductors of $\chi_p$ and $\chi'$ are $p^v$ and $N'$, respectively.
-We fix the meanings of $N$, $N'$, $v$, $\chi_p$, and $\chi'$ throughout the paper. \end{itemize}
+We fix the meanings of $N$, $N'$, $v$, $\chi_p$, and $\chi'$ throughout the paper. \item We will write "$\cong$" for 1-categorical isomorphisms and "$\simeq$" for equivalences of categories or stacks. \end{itemize}